Travel and Re-Entry to the United States

 Individuals seeking entry into the U.S. are subject to a Port of Entry (POE) customs and immigration inspection performed by Customs & Border Protection (CBP) officers.
 During the immigration inspection, CBP officers will ask you to answer questions and present documents to determine your admissibility to the U.S. Listen to the questions carefully, stay calm, answer only the questions that are asked.

-Keep in mind that the F-1 student visa status is a nonimmigrant status granted to individuals who seek entry to the U.S to pursue a full course of study in order to achieve a specific educational goal such as being awarded a given degree at an academic institution in the United States.
+Keep in mind that the F-1/J-1 student visa status is a nonimmigrant status granted to individuals seeking entry to the U.S to pursue a full course of study to achieve a specific educational goal.

-You must keep the following documents in your carry-on luggage so you are able to present them to a U.S. Customs and Border Protection (CBP) officer:
+You must keep the following documents in your carry-on luggage so that you can present them to a U.S. Customs and Border Protection (CBP) officer:

 - Passport: must be valid at least six months into the future at all times.

 - F-1/J-1 visa stamp: must be valid on the date of your return to the U.S. (Canadian citizens are not required to apply for a visa to enter the U.S.).

 - Form I-20/Form DS-2019: make sure your original form I-20 or DS-2019 has been properly endorsed for travel by a Designated School Official (DSO).
 The travel signature must be less than one

 year old at the time of entry.
 Students on OPT or OPT STEM Extension must have a travel

 signature less than 6 months old.